timsneath/dart_console/README.md

 - Reading keys and control sequences from the keyboard
 - Writing aligned text to the screen

-The library has been used to implement a Dart version of the [Kilo][kilo] text editor, and is sufficient for a reasonably complete set of usage, including `readline`-style CLI and basic text games.
+The library has been used to implement a [Dart][dart] version of the [Kilo][kilo] text editor; when compiled with [dart2native][dart2native] that results in a self-contained `kilo` executable.
+The library is sufficient for a reasonably complete set of usage, including `readline`-style CLI and basic text games.

 The library assumes a terminal that recognizes and implements common ANSI escape sequences.
 The package has been tested on macOS, Linux and [Windows 10 version 1903][vt-win10].
-Windows support is preliminary - the library works well on the [Windows Terminal][winterm], but your mileage may vary on older consoles such as `cmd`.
+Windows support is preliminary - the library is tested on the [Windows Terminal][winterm] and `cmd`, but some functions will not work on older versions of Windows that do not support ANSI escape sequences.

 As an aside, this library demonstrates usage of the [`dart:ffi` library][FFI] for calling system APIs and separating Win32 and UNIX-style implementations.